tiepdotme/redant-home/portfolio/mentored.md

 The main features of the site are:

-TV Show content - videos and behind the scenes from the Channel 7 TV show Listings portal - a free business listings portal for Aussie small business to gain exposure or attract investment Deals - exclusive offers for Mentored members to get the best deal on business essentials Q&A - a panel of experts, combined with members expertise, to answer burning business questions
+* TV Show content - videos and behind the scenes from the Channel 7 TV show
+* Listings portal - a free business listings portal for Aussie small business to gain exposure or attract investment

-With the show launching in 2018 on Channel 7, we look forward to expanding the platform in coming months with new features and a growing business community.
+* Deals - exclusive offers for Mentored members to get the best deal on business essentials
+* Q&A - a panel of experts, combined with members expertise, to answer burning business questions